camsellem/grafana-privacy-demo/README.md

 Once the deployment is over the script should displayed the address of the web portal and the Grafana Agent Push API

-The agent also exposes pipeline metrics than can be used to track how many sensite values have been detected/deleted/redacted.
+The agent also exposes pipeline metrics than can be used to track how many sensitive values have been detected/deleted/redacted.
 These metrics can be displayed via the "Audit and privicaty dashboard".
 The template is available in the ./dashboard folder and must be imported in your Grafana Cloud instance.

 ### Delete the demo
 If you wish to delete all deployed artifacts (frontend, agent, etc) please run the command below: